bassel27/Investopedia-Bot/README.md

 ![Investopedia-2017](https://user-images.githubusercontent.com/40627412/136075564-c1179715-164c-4e87-b81c-154adf20fb41.png)

 ## Project Archived & Code Quality Disclaimer
-This project has been **archived** and is no longer maintained.
-No further updates, bug fixes, or support will be provided.
+This project has been archived and is no longer maintained.
+It was originally designed to work with a specific version of the Investopedia stock simulator UI.
+However, since its development, Investopedia has frequently updated its UI, causing parts of the scraping code to break.
+That said, if you’re interested in contributing, updating the scraping code to match the new UI would be a valuable improvement to restore functionality.

 Additionally, this project was created when I was still learning programming, so the code may not follow best practices or be well-structured.
 While it may not be the cleanest, it still serves as a reference for my early development journey.